 If you’d like to avoid any confusion, walk out of the lot, make a right and walk down the road just a bit – on the left side of the road there is a sand road and a blaze on a tree (blaze is not real visible from walking down the road, but the sand road is)

-.3 miles – Walk through Batona Camp.
-There is a trail map sign here, and outhouses amongst the camp sites.
-The trail snakes thru the camp and turns right – watch for the blazes.
+0.3 – Walk through Batona Camp.
+There is a trail map sign, and outhouses among the camp sites.
+The trail snakes through the camp and turns right – watch for the blazes.

 The trail follows on and near the sand road.

-.6 miles – pass close to a wet area with lily pads, called Skit Branch.
-The wet areas you will pass along the trail are part of this.
+0.6 – Pass close to a wet area with lily pads, called Skit Branch.
+The wet areas passed along the trail are part of this.

 The trail joins the sand road.

-1.0 miles – turn left off of the sand road and onto the trail; watch for the blaze, it’s hard to see.
-The trail becomes overgrown here, and the cedar swamp is visible through the trees.
+1.0 – Turn LEFT off of the sand road and onto the trail; watch for the blaze, it’s hard to see.
+The trail becomes overgrown and the cedar swamp is visible through the trees.

-2.8 miles – cross a woods road, continue straight.
+2.8 – Cross a woods road, continue straight.
 This is not marked on the Batona Trail park map, but was indicated on the maps in both books mentioned.

-3.4 miles – cross another woods road with a fire trench nearby; continue straight.
+3.4 – Cross another woods road with a fire trench nearby; continue straight.
 Also unmarked as above.

+3.9 – Cross another unmarked woods road.
 Start heading “up” Apple Pie Hill – very minor elevation change.
-There is some soft sand here.

 Anyone with a fear of heights will not enjoy the metal-grid see-thru steps and the general feeling of openness as you climb, but the view is quite distinctive and worth giving it a shot.

-There is not much view from the “hill” itself without going up the tower at least a bit.
+There is not much of a view from the “hill” itself without going up the tower at least a bit.
 Once up top, the view is of an endless sea of pine trees – very unlike most views in Jersey.
-On clear days, you may see the AC and Philly skylines.
+On clear days, the Atlantic City and Philly skylines may be visible.

 There is a woods road right to the tower, and this is obviously a favorite hang-out party spot… lots of trash and graffiti unfortunately.